CraigKnoblauch/button-cam/notes.md

 - When focus is on this component, there's a soft white color on the button and the dot
 - when this component is not in focus, there's a translucent soft white color on the button and the dot
 - Scrolling advances to the next component

+# CSS Responsive design
+small screens `sm:` typically mean phones. **But you don't have to use it for mobile phones settings in Tailwind.
+Tailwind is mobile first** medium screens `md:` typically mean tablets large screens `lg:` typically means desktops and above